Being Rubber @170202-0100 Late Night Walk in the Woods

 (From: Being Rubber; an Epistolary Novel of Deep Rubber Fetishism by Ataraxia)

 I couldn’t sleep.
 Yeah, I was sleeping in nothing but the latex body suit.
-This was something I had been doing regularly since Frank departed, so my mind-body had become well adjusted to it.
+This was something I had been doing regularly since Frank dumped me, so my mind-body had become well adjusted to it.
 It was the “norm” for my sleeping.
 Emotionally, there was nothing was particularly bothering me.
-I liked my new job.
+I liked my new job as a housekeeper for Javin, so I don’t think that was the problem.
 Something in my body chemistry was probably off somehow.
 It might have been the new brand of pizza we had for dinner that night — the pepperoni seemed to be especially spicy.
 Anyhow, I tossed and turned.

 Finally, at around 1a.m.
 I got out of bed.
 Light from the full moon was streaming in through the big sliding glass doors and played on the floor.
 The woods outside were illuminated and seemed inviting.
 Maybe a little bit of fresh air would help me get to sleep.